Faroja/Machine-Learning-Practice-1/README.md

      - Cut, color, clarity as categorical independent variable
      - Price as dependent variable

-## - Analyze the relationship
+ - Analyze the relationship
-## - Apply Multiple Linear Regression with dummy variable
+ - Apply Multiple Linear Regression with dummy variable
-## - Perform Simultant Test and Partial Test
+ - Perform Simultant Test and Partial Test
-## - Check the assumptions
+ - Check the assumptions
-## - Interpret the result
+ - Interpret the result
-## - Use α 5%
+ - Use α 5%

-**Try to find the best model without any multicollinearity, or at least the least one.**
+ Find the best model without any multicollinearity, or at least the least one.